Why I hate Agile *

 As much as possible automation should be used for regression testing.
 This becomes really important when you're building and releasing software more and more frequently (some teams are doing it hourly or daily, but most Agile teams are going to be doing it weekly of fortnightly).
 And acceptance-level, scenario-level automated tests really aren't that bad a way of documenting a piece of software.

 The worry with documentation is that it goes stale.
-So if you do need to create documentation (and nobody is saying that you don't) then it's not a bad idea to put it in the same source repositories as the code that it describes or, possibly a better idea, in the code that it describes.
+So if you do need to create documentation (and nobody is saying that you don't) then it's not a bad idea to put it in the same source repositories as the code that it describes or, sometimes a better idea, in the code that it describes.